getsentry/sentry-docs/src/wizard/javascript/angularjs.md

 angular.module("yourApplicationModule", ["ngSentry"]);
 ```

 We recommend adjusting the value of `tracesSampleRate` in production.
-Learn more about configuring sampling in our [full documentation](https://docs.sentry.io/platforms/javascript/performance/sampling/).
+Learn more about configuring <PlatformLink to="/configuration/sampling/">sampling</PlatformLink>.